-Special Methods and Student Teaching
+Special Methods

-Students must complete the 14 semester hours of foundations courses, and all core courses before enrolling in 4000-level Special Teaching Lab courses.
+Students must complete 12 credits of foundation courses prior to enrolling in 4000-level Special Teaching Lab courses.
 ARE 4316 and ARE 4341 must be taken before ARE 4940.

-Applications to student teach are due in the office of the Office of Clinical Experiences by June 1 for Spring semester placement.
+Applications to student teach are due in the office of the Office of Clinical Experiences by March 1 for Fall semester placement and June 1 for Spring semester placement.